Fall Preview: Is it, maybe, back to normal at the movies? - WTOP News

 “I don’t think we have ever seen a movie like this before.
 So much of our history has been hidden or ignored or erased,” says Blythewood. “‘Braveheart,’ ‘Gladiator,’ ‘Last of the Mohicans.’
 I love those movies.
 Now, here was our chance to tell our story in this genre.”

 “It’s a historic movie in many ways,” says Eichner.
 “That’s not something we thought about when we were first developing it.
 Nobody sits down and says, ‘Let’s write a historic movie.’
-We said, ‘Let’s make a hilarious movie.’
-It will make people laugh but it’s unlike anything the vast majority of people have seen.”
+We said, ‘Let’s make a hilarious movie.’”

-“Bros” and “Woman King” are productions meant to challenge the status quo of Hollywood.
-That’s also part of the nature of “She Said” (Nov.
-18), a dramatization of New York Times journalists Jodi Kantor and Megan Twohey’s investigation into movie mogul Harvey Weinstein.
-Sarah Polley’s “Women Talking” (Dec.
-2) likewise chronicles a real-life female uprising.
-It’s based on events from 2009, when Bolivian Mennonite women gathered together after having been drugged and raped by the men in their colony.

 Olivia Wilde’s buzzed-about “Don’t Worry Darling,” starring Florence Pugh and Harry Styles as a married couple living in a 1950s-style suburban nightmare-slash-male fantasy, approaches some similar themes through a science-fiction lens.